ujr/guides/guides/Generalities.md

 - ignore them on automatic execution if they are known to break

-Testing is surrounded by a number of **methodologies** including TDD (write unit test first), BDD (behaviour: given-when-then), ATDD (acceptance tests first).
+Testing is surrounded by a number of **methodologies** including TDD (test-driven development: write unit test first), BDD (behaviour: given-when-then), ATDD (acceptance tests first).
 You often cannot afford strictly following some methodology, but you should know they exist.
-Note that the 3A pattern (arrange-act-assert, aka build-operate-check) is somewhat equivalent of BDD's given-when-then pattern.
+Note that the 3A pattern (arrange-act-assert, also known as build-operate-check) is somewhat equivalent of BDD's given-when-then pattern.

 ## Cross-cutting Concerns